savoirfairelinux/building-inclusive-open-source-software/docs/E-ICO.md

 ## 3. Conclusion

 Accessible programming can be overwhelming, mostly due to the lack of resources for native apps, but with the right tools it’s absolutely bearable.
-Remember that accessibility issues in your code often hide underlying issues and to set up proper workflows and tests.
+Remember that accessibility issues in your code often hide underlying issues.
+Also remember to set up proper workflows and tests.

 From here, you might want to take a look at some of our modules about inclusive programming for different platforms, ecosystems and frameworks.